Algorithms for optimal control of hybrid systems with sliding motion: Optimal control problem with sliding modes and piecewise smooth controls

-The role of {\bf (CQ)} is to ensure uniform boundedness of penalty parameter values.
-In particular, if {\bf (CQ)} is satisfied one can prove the following proposition which is needed in order to demonstrate the feasibilities of Steps 2--3 of {\it Algorithm}. [section] \begin{p1} \begin{enumerate} \item [(i)] Assume that hypotheses ${\bf (H1)}$, ${\bf (H2)}$, ${\bf (H3)}$, ${\bf (H4)}$ and ${\bf (CQ)}$ are satisfied.
-Then for any $u\in {\cal U}$ there exists $\bar{c} >0$ such that for all $c > \bar{c}$
+The Step 2) of {\it Algorithm} is used to approximate the sufficiently large value of the penalty parameter $c$.
+In particular, if {\bf (CQ)} is satisfied one can prove the following proposition which is needed in order to demonstrate the feasibilities of Steps 2--3 of {\it Algorithm}.